danpozmanter/bulk-ecobee-thermostat-control/README.md

 In combination with a scheduling tool like `at`, `cron`, or similar, it's easy to set a custom schedule.

+Alternatively you can now use **weather mode** after setting up a [weatherapi.com](https://www.weatherapi.com/) account.
+This mode will automatically change your hvac mode (cool, heat, off) based on the local weather and preset temperature thresholds.

 ### Stack

 * [Rust](https://www.rust-lang.org/)